hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

     ```
     An agent from a foreign network can query either `http://myorg1.mynetwork.com:9000/sec_group` or `http://myorg2.mynetwork.com:9000/sec_group` and obtain the security domain (or membership) configuration of the entire network.
   * **Interoperation Helpers**: Your Fabric network's Layer-2 applications have business logic embedded in them that, broadly speaking, accept data from users and other external agents and invoke smart contracts using library functions and APIs offered by the Fabric SDK.
 With the option of interoperability with other networks available through Weaver, other options can be added, namely requesting and accepting data from foreign networks, and triggering locks and claims for atomic exchanges spanning two networks.
 Weaver's Fabric Interoperation SDK (currently implemented both in Node.js and Golang) offers a library to exercise these options, supplementing the Fabric SDK.
 But this will involve modification to the application's business logic.
 The following examples will illustrate how you can adapt your applications.

+    #### Data sharing

-    - #### Data sharing: Consider a scenario inspired by the [global trade use case](../../user-stories/global-trade.md) where a letter of credit (L/C) management business logic (chaincode `letterofcreditcc`) installed in the `tradefinancechannel` channel in the `trade-finance-network` network supports a transaction `RecordBillOfLading`, which validates and records a bill of lading (B/L) supplied by a user via a UI.
+    Consider a scenario inspired by the [global trade use case](../../user-stories/global-trade.md) where a letter of credit (L/C) management business logic (chaincode `letterofcreditcc`) installed in the `tradefinancechannel` channel in the `trade-finance-network` network supports a transaction `RecordBillOfLading`, which validates and records a bill of lading (B/L) supplied by a user via a UI.
 Weaver will enable such a B/L to be fetched from a different network `trade-logistics-network` by querying the function `GetBillOfLading` exposed by the chaincode `shipmentcc` installed in the `tradelogisticschannel` channel.

       (In preparation, a suitable access control policy must be recorded on `tradelogisticschannel` in `trade-logistics-network`, and a suitable verification policy must be recorded on `tradefinancechannel` in `trade-finance-network`.
 We will see how to do this in the "Startup and Boostrap" section later.)